 Utilize Social Media

 Social media has taken over the world, so it’s worth trying to implement this technology into your meetings.
-Encouraging meeting attendees to post, tweet, etc. about your meeting can help keep people engaged.
+Encouraging meeting attendees to post, tweet, etc., about your meeting can help keep people engaged.
 Sharing content helps that content stick in attendees’ minds.
-It can also help build interest among potential customers, especially if it is a new product that is close to launch.
+It can also help build interest among potential customers, especially if it is a new product nearing launch.

 Conclusion

-Business meeting are a necessary element of the modern workplace, but they need not be boring.
-By incorporating variety and changing things up, you can help attendees keep from losing focus.
-After all, the more engaged your attendees, the more productive your meeting can be.
+Business meetings are a necessary element of the modern workplace, but they don’t have to be boring.
+By incorporating variety and changing things up, you can help attendees stay focused.
+After all, the more engaged your attendees are, the more productive your meeting can be.

 Seeking a change of venue for your next meeting?
 Contact Gavel International to learn more about planning and travel programs for your next meeting or corporate gathering.